KineticPreProcessor/KPP/docs/source/using_kpp/05_output_from_kpp.rst

 The map file
 ============

-The map file root contains a summary of all the functions, subroutines and data structures defined in the code file, plus a summary of the numbering and category of the species involved.
+The map file :file:`ROOT.map` contains a summary of all the functions, subroutines and data structures defined in the code file, plus a summary of the numbering and category of the species involved.

 This file contains supplementary information for the user.
 Several statistics are listed here, like the total number equations, the total